Responsible Gambling Guide for Aussies

 Financial Signs

-One predictable indication of a gambling problem is financial trouble.
-The economic consequences of a dependency on betting can be severe and involve mounting debt, financial insecurity, reduced disposable income, joblessness, and loss of shelter or property, among other things.
-Listed below are some financial warning signals that may indicate compulsive gaming.
+The economic consequences of dependency on betting can be severe, involving mounting debt, financial insecurity, reduced disposable income, joblessness, and loss of shelter or property, among other issues.
+Listed below are some financial warning signals:

 Mood and Behavioural Signs

 Gambling addiction, like other forms of addiction, often reveals itself through negative behavioral outcomes.
-These warning signs can be identified by examining the emotional and behavioral patterns of individuals who gamble.
+These warning signs can be identified by examining the emotional and behavioral patterns of individuals who engage in gambling.

-• Difficulty regulating the behaviour of certain processes as well
+👉 Difficulty regulating the behaviour of certain processes

 Time Indications

 When they become addicted, bettors cannot stop thinking about their last game or future bets.
-To get money for betting purposes, any reason will do, while they will go to any extent.
+To obtain money for betting purposes, any reason will suffice, while they will go to great lengths.
 Such individuals have been known to spend so much time on gaming, thus leading to:

 Assessing Your Gambling Addiction: the Quiz